KhronosGroup/Vulkan-ValidationLayers/tests/spirv_hopper/README.md

 ## How To Build

-By default `SPIRV-Hopper` is turned off in the build until SPIRV-Reflect is part of `known_good.json` which requires upstream changes.
+By default `SPIRV-Hopper` is turned on when building with the rest of the Validation Layers tests.

-Enable it with `-D VVL_SPIRV_HOPPER` when building the validation layers.
+This can be turned off with `-D VVL_SPIRV_HOPPER=OFF` when building the tests.

 ## How To Run